alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 // Promise syntax example using an arrow function const myPromise = new Promise((resolve, reject) => {
-  // Resolving a Promise passing a message as a data resolve('Success: promise resolved.')
+  // Resolve the Promise passing a message as a data resolve('Success: promise resolved.')

   // If some error happens
   if (error) {
-    // Rejecting a Promise passing a message as a data reject('Failure: promise rejected')
+    // Reject the Promise passing a message as a data reject('Failure: promise rejected')
   }
 })